NienkePieters/NienkePieters/README.md

 Welcome to my github!

-- 🌱 I'm a Transport, Infrastructure & Logistics engineer transitioning to data science
+- 🌱 I'm a Transport, Infrastructure & Logistics engineer with work experience in IT/Data/Planning transitioning to becoming a full time data scientist.
 - ⚡ Fun fact: I just moved to Berlin and finished the DataScience coding bootcamp from le Wagon

 🔭 I'm currently working on the following things: